 Hypertension (High Blood Pressure)

 We never had to worry about kiddos with high blood pressure.
-Unfortunately today, the same risk factors for adult hypertension are the same for kids; obesity, sedentary lifestyle, poor nutrition and genetic susceptibility.
+Unfortunately, today the risk factors for adult hypertension are the same for kids: obesity, sedentary lifestyle, poor nutrition, and genetic susceptibility.

 According the the Mayo Clinic:

 - Hypertension is defined as average systolic blood pressure (SBP) and/or diastolic blood pressure (DBP) that is greater than or equal to the 95th percentile for sex, age, and height on three or more occasions.

 - Prehypertension in children is defined as average SBP or DBP levels that are greater than or equal to the 90th percentile, but less than the 95th percentile.

 - As with adults, adolescents with BP levels greater than or equal to 120/80 mmHg should be considered prehypertensive.

 - A patient with BP levels above the 95th percentile in a physician’s office or clinic, who is normotensive outside a clinical setting, has white-coat hypertension.
 Ambulatory BP monitoring (ABPM) is usually required to make this diagnosis.

 Commonly Prescribed Medications

 (please see NIH paper above for common dosages/age):